cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * ...
 * ...

-Talk about your eureka moment in the circle.
+Talk about your eureka moments in the circle.

 ## [Create Your Time Capsule](#create-your-time-capsule)
 A [time capsule](https://en.wikipedia.org/wiki/Time_capsule) is a cache of goods or information, usually intended as a method of communication with future people - like your future self.
-Like the letter to your future self a time capsule can be used to support the [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy): what you put in the time capsule will become reality in the future.
+Like the letter to your future self a time capsule can be used to support the [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
+What you put in the time capsule will become reality in the future.

 **Exercise (15 minutes):**

 Pick a time in a future future not too far away (e.g. some sprints ahead).
 Who do you want to be then?
 What skills do you want to have developed?
 What relationships do you want to have?
-Write it down on paper or in a digital format:
+Write it down:

 * ...
 * ...